-Cooking is a precise art - you might be forgiven for thinking that it's all instincts and genius.
-That's not quite the truth, though - while the best chefs will obviously have a dash of inspiration in the mix, they'll also use a range of tools to make sure that their dishes come out right.
+(Pocket-lint) - Cooking is a precise art, and you might be forgiven for thinking that it's all instincts and genius.
+That's not quite the truth, though - while the best chefs will obviously have a dash of intuition in the mix, they'll also use a range of tools to make sure that their dishes come outright.

 One such tool, the value of which many people don't realise, is the humble thermometer.
 Through the use of food probes, heat-proof thermometers can let you know the internal temperature of a dish, whether that's a steak or a stew.
 That temperature can help you get a much more accurate sense of when it's cooked through than more rudimentary tests.

 Best of all, cooking thermometers are riding the waves of connectivity.
 We've gathered together some of the best smart thermometers around for you here, which have apps and features to let you easily check up on your food.

 Salter's temperature probe is really easy to use and really affordable - that's a combination that earns it a place near the top of our list.